Amsterdam/dataservices-airflow/README.md

 The `FERNET_KEY` variable is used to encrypt secrets that are store in the PostgreSQL db.
 The `SLACK_WEBHOOK` is used to adress the Slack API.

+Furthermore, connections are provided as environment variables with a specific name, as requested by Airflow.
+E.g `AIRFLOW_CONN_POSTGRES_DEFAULT` provides the DSN for the default postgresql database.
+There are also `AIRFLOW_CONN_OBJECTSTORE_[name-of-objectstore]` variable for connections with the objectstore.
+The `s3` dsn format is being used for objectstore connections.
+The `host` field in the Airflow connection is used for the clientId that is needed for the Objectstore.

 # Run airflow

     docker-compose up airflow